-In terms of Competitor Analysis, we can hence say that it is certainly necessary to draw and study the context, trying to reason in particular for each individual company, so as to obtain useful information to develop a new strategy, to identify new potential target, to improve one’s space within the reference market and to better plan investments, both in strategic and active customer acquisition terms.
+In terms of Competitor Analysis, we can hence say that it is certainly necessary to draw and study the context, trying to reason in particular for each individual company, so as to obtain useful information to develop a new strategy, to identify the new potential target, to improve one’s space within the reference market and to better plan investments, both in strategic and active customer acquisition terms.

-By Target Analysis here in Vehnta we therefore mean a process that will result in an ideal customer profile, in B2B terms intended as a company with, to follow as output, a list of the company that could become customers.
+By Target Analysis here in Vehnta, we, therefore, mean a process that will result in an ideal customer profile, in B2B terms intended as a company with, to follow as output, a list of the company that could become customers.
 The process for drawing up this list can be summarized in the following steps:

 - Define the offer for a specific industry